-During this summer graduate residency, participants will explore the major texts of Dietrich von Hildebrand, closely reading alongside our Senior Scholars, each of whom was a student of either Dietrich von Hildebrand or Karol Wojtyła.
-The residency culminates with the ability for graduate students to present their own work—dissertation chapters, conference papers, or graduate theses—and receive guidance from the Senior Scholars and other participants to hone the ideas, resulting in papers that will stand up to high-level academic scrutiny.
+During this summer residency, participants will explore the major texts of Dietrich von Hildebrand and personalism, closely reading alongside our Senior Scholars, each of whom was a student of either Dietrich von Hildebrand or Karol Wojtyła.
+The residency culminates with the ability for scholars to present their own work—dissertation chapters, conference papers, or graduate theses—and receive guidance from the Senior Scholars and other participants to hone their ideas, resulting in papers that will stand up to high-level academic scrutiny.

 John F. Crosby

 Personalism, John Henry Newman, John Paul II, Dietrich von Hildebrand

 Prof. Crosby was himself a student of Dietrich Hildebrand.
 Besides writing major studies on the thought of John Henry Newman, Max Scheler, and Karol Wojtyla/John Paul II, and making his own contributions to personalist philosophy, Prof. Crosby has devoted his long and distinguished academic career—first at the University of Dallas, then at the International Academy of Philosophy, and currently at Franciscan University of Steubenville—to introducing his students to the intellectual legacy of Hildebrand, and also to making Hildebrand better known in scholarly circles.
 Prof. Crosby was the translator of the English edition of Hildebrand’s philosophical masterpiece, The Nature of Love, and he also serves as the General Editor of all our present and future translations of Hildebrand’s works.